Becoming a therapist was not a choice, but a calling I didn’t allow myself to hear in the beginning.

 “Be you!” is the statement my family says to one another whenever we leave the house or part ways from one another.
 It is a simple statement that captures the essence of what I believe is self-love.
 The complexities of who we are are amazing, and constantly changing as we transition through various stages of life.
 It takes strength and courage to be true to you, regardless of how you were/are made to feel by others.
 When you are able to embrace who you are through each of these stages there is a sense of freedom, clarity, and a capacity to love and be loved that emerges.

 If I asked someone to describe you what would they say?

 I believe they would say that I dance to the beat of my own drum.
 I am compassionate, thoughtful, honest, non-judgmental, and genuine.
 I am not afraid to take risks if I am unhappy, and I have the ability to see beauty in things when others cannot.
 I have a deep capacity to love and be loved, and I am often overwhelmed with gratitude when I experience kindness or observe the beauty that the world has to offer.

 In a snapshot what is life like outside the therapy room?

 My family is the most important thing to me outside of work.
-I love being a father and husband.
+I love being a father and a husband.
 I enjoy hiking, riding scooters with my kids, playing tag, developing home improvement skills, dancing with my wife, and trying new foods.
 A few memorable moments include: